 If funding is not granted by the CCG, then the Human Milk Foundation may be able to provide some funding towards donor milk use.

-If you are having difficulties establishing your supply and reluctant to supplement with infant formula, please read the guide to Accessing Donor Milk to Support Breastfeeding, and read the case studies below.Find a lactation consultant
+If you are having difficulties establishing your supply and reluctant to supplement with infant formula, please read the guide to Accessing Donor Milk to Support Breastfeeding, and read the case studies below.Contact the milk bank

 Steph had been suffering pain while breastfeeding since her baby was 2 days old, with badly cracked nipples.
 She felt her milk supply was not keeping up with her baby's needs, and she was frequently in tears and becoming desperate.
 After a long discussion with her community midwife, Steph phoned the Hearts Milk Bank.
 Jo, the milk bank's IBCLC, drove out that afternoon to assess her.
 Jo diagnosed a tongue tie and helped with advice about hand expressing and who could divide the tongue tie.
 She recommended that between 10-20 ml donor milk should be given after each feed using a supplemental nursing system.
 Half a litre of donor milk was supplied, and Steph went on to exclusively breastfeed.
 She is still breastfeeding her baby eight months later.